singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 This code has  a lot of "do  this for the  rows, then the  equivalent action for the  column".
 In an interview, you could abbreviate this code by adding comments and TODOs that explain that the next chunk of code looks the  same as the  earlier code,  but  using rows.
 This would allow you to focus  on the  most important parts of the  algorithm.

-**1.9   String Rotation:** Assume you have a method isSubString which checks if one word is a substring of another.
-Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubString (e.g., "waterbottle" is a rotation of "erbottlewat").
+**1.9   String Rotation:** Assume you have a method isSubstring which checks if one word is a substring of another.
+Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (e.g., "waterbottle" is a rotation of "erbottlewat").

 SOLUTION

 ---

 If we imagine that s2  is a rotation of s1,  then we can  ask what the  rotation point is.
-For example, if you rotate waterbottle after  wat. you  get  erbottlewat.
+For example, if you rotate waterbottle after  wat, you  get  erbottlewat.
 In a rotation, we cut s1  into  two  parts,  x and y, and rearrange them to get  s2.

 ```
 s1 = xy  = waterbottle